 Posoleucel is being studied in three ongoing Phase 3 registrational trials for three distinct indications - the prevention of clinically significant infections from multiple viruses, the treatment of virus-associated hemorrhagic cystitis, or HC, and the treatment of AdV infections - all in allogeneic hematopoietic cell transplant, or HCT, patients who are at high risk for life-threatening viral infections from the six viruses targeted by posoleucel.
-Data readouts from all three trials are expected in the second half of 2024.
+The Company accelerated the multi-prevention study in recognition of the fact that prevention best addresses patients' unmet medical needs.
+Data readouts from all three trials are expected in 2024.
 In addition to the ongoing Phase 3 registrational studies, posoleucel has been studied in a Phase 2 proof-of-concept, or POC, study for the treatment of BK viremia in kidney transplant patients.
-Positive topline results from this study were released in February 2023.
+Positive topline results of this study were released in February 2023.
 This is the first study of posoleucel in solid organ transplant, or SOT, patients, and the results of this trial will inform next steps for this potential indication as well as the Company's broader SOT strategy.